 Poor casting hurts in two ways.
 When being guided, it limits the options as to where you can be taken; some waters simply require a minimum level of casting proficiency for success.
 Second, whether fishing with a guide or on your own, an inability to cast limits the techniques which you can profitably employ.

-Though many guides are outstanding teachers, most will concur that the place for learning to cast is at a practice field, where fishing can’t get in the way.
+The most productive place for learning to cast is at a practice field, where fishing can’t get in the way.
 To really learn to cast well, proper instruction is as essential as adequate practice.
 Fly fishing is an interesting sport in that it’s generally treated differently than, say, golf or tennis, where most participants use lessons to further their enjoyment of the game.
 Yet fishing isn’t any different; the better you are, the more fun it becomes.

-To make arrangements, you may contact me via this website or call me directly at 406-646-9018.
+To arrange a casting lesson, please contact me via email, firstname.lastname@example.org, or call me at 406-640-2828.